khakhalin/notes/keywords/umap.md

 Oskolkov 2020:
 A really detailed well explained blog post that goes through a very detailed step-by-step comparison of both algorithms: https://towardsdatascience.com/how-exactly-umap-works-13e3040e1668

 https://umap-learn.readthedocs.io/en/latest/how_umap_works.html
-Very readable non-mathy explanation of how UMAP works.
+Very readable non-mathy explanation of the principles of UMAP from sklearn umap team.
 2018, Leland McInnes

 Parameters:
 https://umap-learn.readthedocs.io/en/latest/parameters.html

-Pretty interactive simulation, with use case of UMAP on the ImageNet dataset: https://tiga1231.github.io/umap-tour/
+Pretty, interactive simulation, with use case of UMAP on the ImageNet dataset: https://tiga1231.github.io/umap-tour/
 (by Mingwei Li, Carlos Scheidegger)
 Here they project from 150K-dim original dataset to 15 dimentions, and then interpret / visualize / rotate through these dimensions.
 Then they use UMAP to interpret unit activations in a deep image classifying network,